aniruddha-seal/6th_workshop_advanced_sampling/Tuesday/README.md

 - [@OmarValsson](https://twitter.com/OmarValsson)

 ## Setup
 This tutorial will be run through a Jupyter Notebook via OnDemand.
-Thus, access the OnDemand in the usual way and create a new Jupyter Notebook instance, and load the `MetaD-Tutorial.ipynb` notebook.
+Thus, access the OnDemand in the usual way and create a new Jupyter Notebook instance.

+I recommend copying/duplicating the `MetaD-Tutorial-Clean.ipynb` notebook into a new notebook, `MetaD-Tutorial.ipynb`, and working on that one to avoid issues with git.

 Further information concerning software setup is given in the `MetaD-Tutorial.ipynb` notebook.